 Measures for management of the interest rate risk in the Company are centralized and based on the assessment of the impact of the interest rate risk on the Company's financial indices.

-The Company does not have significant interest-bearing liabilities and the largest share of interest-bearing assets are at a fixed interest rate.
+The Company does not have significant interest-bearing liabilities, and the largest share of interest-bearing assets are at a fixed interest rate.
 The overall exposure to interest rate risk is reduced by matching a portfolio of fixed income instruments to the overall duration and pay-out pattern of insurance liabilities.
-While an increase in interest rates decreases market values of fixed income securities in the portfolio, it also decreases the value of insurance liabilities through discounting effect.
-Therefore, the Company normally is not exposed to significant interest rate risk and to the effects of fluctuations in interest rates resulting from different maturity or interest re-pricing profile of the Company's interest-bearing assets and liabilities.
+The Company does not have bonds with variable interest rate.
+Whilean increase in interest rates decreases market values of fixed income securities in the portfolio, it also decreases the value of insurance liabilities through discounting effect.
+Therefore, the Company normally is not exposed to significant interest raterisk and to the effects of fluctuations in interest rates resulting from different maturity or interest re-pricing profile of the Company's interestbearing assets and liabilities.